RohanArora13/NegativeScreenTrigger/README.md

 # NegativeScreenTrigger
 simple script to hit "alt+win+N" when MT4 Terminal is Active

-if you guys like the scrip it will add more feature such as
+if you guys like the script I will add more feature in Future such as
 - start on startup
 - UI
 - also for metaQuotes Editor